rnealis/Raspberry-Pi-solar-weather-station/README.md

   USB Ammeter| https://www.amazon.com/Digital-Multimeter-Ammeter-Voltmeter-Capacity/dp/B00YRSV3J8
   Stop Watch and Camera | Cell Phone

+ **Summary of Visual Methods**
- **Summary** - These are all great ways to easily measure the power consumption of a Raspberry Pi or something similar as the procedure only includes equipment that are commonly found in electronics labs.
+ These are all great ways to easily measure the power consumption of a Raspberry Pi or something similar as the procedure only includes equipment that are commonly found in electronics labs.
 The method requires minimal technical skills and can be replicated in the most basic electronics lab.
 Although this method is very easy to do and provides some good data for the power consumption, it relies on actually going back through a video to retrieve the data.
 Since we wanted to test the power consumption of the Raspberry Pi under various conditions we wanted to create a method that would allow us to repeat the process quickly as well as get more accurate data.
 For this reason, we decided to explore using a digital multimeter chip that fits into our circuit which would give us something close to the instantaneous power consumption.

-  ## Optimal Method
+  ## Digital Method
   *The method that we used to collect the most accurate data on the power consumption of a Rapsberry revolved around using an INA 219 chip.
 Below we will outline how we went about utilizing this piece of technology to gather the power consumption of a Raspberry Pi under several differnt conditions.*

   ### Set Up